Code-the-Dream-School/python-200/lessons/05_AI_intro/prompt_engineering.md

 One-shot prompting is a technique in **in-context learning (ICL)** where the model is given **a single example** before the actual task.
 This helps clarify the expected format, style, or logic—leading to better performance than zero-shot prompting.

-> 💡 According to the learning prompt article:
+Note: According to the learning prompt article:
-> *"One-shot prompting enhances zero-shot prompting by providing a single example before the new task, which helps clarify expectations and improves model performance."*
+*"One-shot prompting enhances zero-shot prompting by providing a single example before the new task, which helps clarify expectations and improves model performance."*

 #### Examples:
 **Prompt:**